Angela, can I see Rome in two days?

-While it’s a fact that deciding to visit Rome in 2 days is pretty challenging, it’s also true that with our well-crafted yet simple itinerary we make things much easier.
+I lost count of how many times I’ve been asked this question.
+While it’s a fact that deciding to visit Rome in 2 days is pretty challenging, it’s also true that if you have a well-crafted itinerary, things are much easier.

 What to do in 2 days in Rome?